AcademySoftwareFoundation/rez/CONTRIBUTING.md

 7. Use [this format](https://help.github.com/articles/closing-issues-using-keywords/)
     to mention the issue(s) your PR closes;
 8. Add relevant tests to demonstrate that your changes work;
-9. Add relevant documentation [here](wiki/pages) to document your changes, if applicable.
+9. Add relevant documentation [here](docs/source) to document your changes, if applicable.
 Those markdown files prefixed with `_` are internal and should not be changed.
 10. If your changes add a new rez config setting, update [rezconfig.py](src/rez/rezconfig.py) and document the setting.
-The comments in this file are extracted and turned into Wiki content.
+The comments in this file are extracted and turned into documentation.
 Pay attention to the comment formatting and follow the existing style closely.

 ## CLA